viveknarang/krama-AI/docs/src/index.html.md

 ```

 Use this information to update a customer's information.
+In the example shown in this section there is a request to remove one product sku from the customer's wishlist.

 ### HTTP Request URL